 - The CCH Guide to MySuper, SuperChoice and SuperStream.

 Scott was awarded the Lexology International Client Choice Award for the banking sector in Australia in 2014 and 2016 and the Legal’s Finest 200 Banking & Finance Law Award Australia in 2014.
-He has been recognised in Best Lawyers in Australia from 2012 – 2018 inclusive in the categories of Regulatory Practice and Superannuation Law and was listed in Who’s Who Legal: Pensions & Benefits in 2014, 2015 and 2017.
-Scott is a finalist in the Lawyers Weekly Partner of the Year Awards 2017 to be announced in late April 2017.
+Scott has been recognised by Chambers Asia-Pacific (2018) in the area of Superannuation law, and has also been recognised by Best Lawyers in Australia from 2012 – 2018 inclusive in the categories of Regulatory Practice and Superannuation Law and was listed in Who’s Who Legal: Pensions & Benefits in 2014, 2015 and 2017.
+Scott was a finalist in the Lawyers Weekly Partner of the Year Awards 2017.